Documentation Index

 - Combined

-forkexec()call - awkward for I/O redirection - Shell modifies own I/O, then undoes - error-prone
+forkexec()call — awkward for I/O redirection because you would need to pass the full fd configuration as parameters - Shell modifies own I/O, then undoes — error-prone and not thread-safe

 Memory Management